 The Regional Resource Recovery Centre (RRRC) recycles a range of hard plastics from kerbside recycling bins in the SMRC member councils.

 The Plastics Identification Code can be found on all plastic containers and bottles.
-The code identifies what kind of plastic the item is made from, however not all plastics are recyclable through your yellow-topped bin kerbside collections.
+The number in the triangle identifies what kind of plastic the item is made from, NOT whether or not it is recyclable.
+Not all plastics are recyclable through your yellow-topped bin kerbside collections.

 To check whether an item should go into your recycling bin, refer to the Resource Recovery A-Z.